Khol

 The khol is a terracotta two-sided drum used in northern and eastern India for accompaniment with devotional music (bhakti).
 It is also known as a mridanga (< Sanskrit mṛd + aṅga, lit. 'clay limb'), not to be confused with mridangam.
-It originates from the Indian states of West Bengal, Assam and Manipur.
+It originates from the Indian states of Odisha, West Bengal, Assam and Manipur.
 The drum is played with palms and fingers of both hands.

 Description

 The khol is regarded as resembling to the ancient gopuchha shape of drums, as described in Natya Shastra.
 The right face of the drum has a high pitch and produces a metallic sound, whereas the left face, produces a lower bass sound.
 The larger side can be tuned with humidity.
 On a humid day the larger side will loosen up and vibrate more producing the lower sound.
 During a dry day the side tightens up producing a high pitched sound.
 Players of the instrument will add water to their drum if they feel it does not produce a low enough sound.
 They will put a bit of water on their finger and spread it around the edge of the large side.
 They will either let it sit there for a few minutes, or manually stretch it with their palm.